lsnnt/pastebincl-python/README.md

-This is a cli that helps you create python paste
+This is a cli that helps you create pastebin paste with the help of python